Infinitode/Infinitode/README.md

 - Wrote a new blog post about `Dungen` locally in the browser, and why we moved to local browser-based software instead of traditional software.
 - Updated the website with the new `Dungen` and `Dungen AI` local web experiments!
 Head on over to https://infinitode.netlify.app/experiments to test them locally.
 - Updated `Distributables` with the new deprecated notices.
 - `Synthdat` is now deprecated.
-Distributables and app pages will continue to function, but we are discontinuing maintenance and updates for it.
+Distributables and app pages will continue to function, but we are discontinuing maintenance and updates for them.
 - We have retired all locally based software versions of `Dungen`, including `Dungen AI` and `Dungen for Android`.
 New and updated web-based versions will replace these.
 This change will enable us to roll out updates more frequently and effectively to all our users.
 - Released `FastEDSR 2x` for super-fast image upscaling tasks using AI.
 Use for free on the [website](https://infinitode.netlify.app) or on [Hugging Face](https://huggingface.co/spaces/InfinitodeLTD/FastEDSR).
 - Massive website update: Updated UI, layouts, and styles.
 We also completely overhauled forms and user dashboards, as well as pricing and other pages.